clenemt/clay-assignment/README.md

 It will install dependencies, build the `docs/` folder and launch a small server at [localhost:9000](http://localhost:9000).

+## Explanation

+When launching the app for the first time, it will load the initial `.json`s into your localstorage.
+Take a look at [users.json](https://github.com/clenemt/clay-assignment/blob/master/src/assets/users.json) or login with `admin` / `root`.

+It only runs **thanks to**:

+* [React Router v4](https://reacttraining.com/react-router/web/guides/philosophy) for handling the navigation
+* [store.js](https://github.com/marcuswestin/store.js/) for the Cross-browser storage API
+* [webpack-dev-server](https://github.com/webpack/webpack-dev-server) for the simple http server
+* [Formik](https://github.com/jaredpalmer/formik) and [Yup](https://github.com/jquense/yup) for the form validation
+* [axios](https://github.com/axios/axios) for the promise based HTTP client
+* [mitt](https://github.com/developit/mitt) for the tiny event emitter

 **Attention**: Since there is no real backend and because everything is stored inside your local storage, if you ever get stuck in a bad state, simply clear your local storage.

 ## Guidelines